dcloudio/hbuilderx-extension-docs/en/Tutorial/App/installSimulator.md

 There are many Android simulator on the market, please search one and install by yourself.

-Google provide one offcial simulator and you can install different version from [Android Studio].
+Google provide one offcial simulator and you can install different version from [Android Studio](https://developer.android.com/studio/install).
-]

 The android studio simulator is shown below:

 <img src="/static/snapshots/tutorial/macosx/androidSimulator.jpg"  style="border: 1px solid #eee; zoom:45%;border-radius: 25px;"/>